starring: Matthew Labyorteaux, Kristy Swanson, Michael Sharrett

 1 female hits her head down the stairs, suffers through brain trauma

-1 male neck broken, head burnt in furnace
+1 male had his neck broken, head burnt in furnace

 1 female had her head destroyed with a thrown basketball